 Make sure you have a designated dumpster or waste bin for construction garbage.
 This will reduce the amount of waste that makes its way on to your neighbour’s lawn or into the street.
 Depending on the city bylaws, your regular waste management service probably does not handle construction debris.
 Instead, you will have to make arrangements for the pick-up and disposal of the garbage.
 As well, try to manage the amount of dirt and debris that is tracked off your site throughout the whole process.
 Frequent sweeping and ensuring all debris is disposed of properly will help keep your neighbours happy.

 Being a good neighbour doesn’t just mean protecting the people around you – it also means protecting the whole neighbourhood.
-Protecting the trees and boulevards can help protect the appeal of the whole neighbourhood.
+Protecting the trees and boulevards can help preserve the appeal of the whole neighbourhood.
 Don’t forget that trees have a positive effect on our health and general well-being, as well.

 Many cities have bylaws regarding the protection of trees during any type of construction.
 Look up your local bylaws to determine the specific requirements, and make sure you adhere to them.
 Steep fines can be imposed if you fail to protect the trees on or near your property.
 If your renovation is taking place close to a neighbour’s trees, make sure to include them in your tree protection plan.
 Discuss this potential issue with your neighbour during your initial contact to reassure them that their trees will not be damaged.

 For a step-by-step guide to tree protection, check out our how-to post.